Work With Us

 Eligibility:

-Funding is limited to section 501 (c)(3) and other non-profit organizations working in Rochester, NY.
-Grants will not be made to individuals, partisan political organizations, or to fund lobbying efforts.
+Funding is limited to section 501 (c)(3) and other eligible non-profit organizations working in Rochester, NY.
+Grants will not be made to individuals, partisan political organizations, or to fund lobbying as defined by IRS rules.

 Other Conditions: